 For children who are not yet toilet trained, please bring a Ziploc bag containing a change of clothes, diapers and wipes that are to be left in the washroom.
 All children require a large backpack that contains a change of clothes and a pair of indoor shoes.
-Please make sure the backpack is large enough to hold all of your child's items, including snowpants and other winter gear, and please label all items with your child's name.
+Please make sure the backpack is large enough to hold all of your child's items, including snow pants and other winter gear, and please label all items with your child's name.
 It is also advisable to have extra diapers and wipes (where applicable) in the backpack.
-Please do not bring any food or drinks to the school.
+We ask that you not send any food or drinks to the school.
+You may, however, provide a labeled water bottle for your child.